Causal Reasoning Meets Visual Representation Learning: A Prospective Study: More Detailed Discussions

 A precise estimation of the intervention distribution helps the implementation of a certain causal model.
-Most of current intervention distribution approximation methods focus on identify all confounders for a certain task while these confounders are usually defined as the average of object features in visual tasks \cite{wang2020visual, wang2021causal, zhang2021devlbert}.
-Actually, the average features may not properly describes a certain condounder especially for complex heterogeneous spatial-temporal data.
+Most of the current intervention distribution approximation methods focus on identifying all confounders for a certain task, while these confounders are usually defined as the average of object features in visual tasks \cite{wang2020visual, wang2021causal, zhang2021devlbert}.
+Actually, the average features may not properly describe a certain confounder, especially for complex heterogeneous visual data.
 Thus, how to approximate the confounders more accurately is a key future work that needs to be further considered for causal intervention methods.